smrprad/trunk/README.md

 # trunk
 Test the deit of the document to know git commands and features added little more to check the command for pull request

+ Changes made in branch instead of master branch